-$PI = 100 \frac{(Level 2) + 2(Level 3) + 2.5(Level 4)}{Denominator}$
+$$PI = 100 \frac{(Level 2) + 2(Level 3) + 2.5(Level 4)}{Denominator}$$

 The Denominator is the greater of the two: 1) continuously enrolled students who have valid test scores, OR 2) 95% of continuously enrolled students with or without valid test scores.
+The Science Performance Index is included in the calculation of Weighted Average Achievement Index and Core Subject Performance Index.

-2. Academic Progress as an Other Academic Indicator at the elementary/middle and high school levels.
+- 2. Academic Progress as an Other Academic Indicator at the elementary/middle and high school levels.
 In determining a school's performance on the Academic Progress indicator, New York will consider each subgroup's performance against the State's and school's Measurements of Interim Progress (MIPs) and the State's Long-Term Goal separately for ELA and math.
 New York will determine if a subgroup meets, does not meet, or exceeds the relevant goal.
 For purposes of school differentiation, the ELA Index and math Index for each subgroup in a school will be converted to an ELA Progress Level and a math Progress Level that ranges from 1-4.
-The two levels will then be averaged to compute the Academic Progress Level.

-3. Individual student growth is determined by comparing the score a student received in the current year to the scores of other students in the current year with similar scores in prior years.
+The two levels will then be averaged to compute the Academic Progress Level. - 3.
+Individual student growth is determined by comparing the score a student received in the current year to the scores of other students in the current year with similar scores in prior years.
 The Student Growth Percentile (SGP) indicates how that student compared to other students and is calculated for students in Grades 4-8 for ELA and math.
 Three years of ELA and three years of math SGPs are summed and then divided by the number of results to create the Mean Growth Percentile (MGP).
 A Growth Level that ranges from 1-4 is then assigned using cut-points.

-For the 2021-2022 school year, NYSED will use 2021-2022 school year results to compute the Core Subject Performance Index and Science Performance Index and then a Level will be assigned using rank-based cut-points.
+For the 2021-2022 school year, NYSED will use 2021-2022 school year results to compute the Core Subject Performance Index (including the Science Performance Index) and then a Level will be assigned using rank-based cut-points.
 The Academic Progress and Individual Student Growth indicators will not be computed for the 2021-2022 school year.

-3. Solution Rate.
+3. Graduation Rate.
 Describe the Graduation Rate indicator for the 2021-2022 school year.
 If a State is proposing revisions due to COVID-19, check the box and describe the revisions here.

 Under NYSED's ESSA plan, New York determines Graduation Rates using "cohorts" of students who enter Grade 9 in the same school year or, for ungraded students with disabilities, attained the age of 17 in that same school year.
 On June 30th, four, five, and six years after the students enter Grade 9 or turn 17, the students are considered part of the four-year Graduation Rate Total Cohort, the five-year Graduation Rate Total Cohort, and the six-year Graduation Rate Total Cohort, respectively.
-On August 31st, four, five, and six years after the students in the four-year, five-year, and six-year graduation rate total cohorts who earned a Regents or local diploma.
+On August 31st, four, five, and six years after the students enter Grade 9 or turn 17, New York identifies students in the four-year, five-year, and six-year graduation rate total cohorts who earned a Regents or local diploma.
 These students are counted as "graduates" when determining Graduation Rate.
 Dropouts are included in the Graduation Rate calculation as non-completers.
 Students who transfer to another school, are incarcerated, leave the country, or die are excluded.